isomerpages/moe-frontierpri/_curriculum/English.md

 <h4><strong>Departmental Highlights</strong></h4>
-<p><strong>Read@Frontier - Young Readers and Young Writers Programme</strong></p>
+<p><strong>Read@Frontier - Young Readers Programme</strong></p>
 <p style="text-align: justify;">The Young Readers Programme aims to encourage and excite our students to be confident and avid readers.
-Students will participate in Extensive Reading activities such as Speech and Drama, Show and Tell and Readers Theatre, and regularly visit our school library, **_Frontopia,_** to explore and appreciate different book genres.</p>
+Students will participate in Extensive Reading activities such as Speech and Drama, Show and Tell and <strong>Frontopia,</strong> to explore and appreciate different book genres.</p>

 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>